fabkrum/web-performance-resources/crux-page-data.md

-# How to use the CrUX API to get your page Core Web Vitals
+# How to get your page Core Web Vitals from the CrUX API

 ## Problem to solve